FOREX-Euro feels Asia heat as Spanish fears prevail

 “With such strong risk aversion it is the yen and the dollar that will keep gaining against risk currencies,” said Teppei Ino, currency analyst at the Bank of Tokyo-Mitsubishi UFJ in Tokyo.
 “The Spanish scenario has not been priced in yet.”

+Also weighing on the single currency was a report in Germany’s “Der Spiegel” magazine on Sunday, suggesting without citing sources that the IMF may not take part in any additional financing for Greece.

-Traders said fears of slower Chinese growth added to the gloom, ahead of flash HSBC manufacturing data on Tuesday.
-Later in the week, figures on U.S. and UK GDP are expected to show softness.
+Traders said fears of slower Chinese growth added to the gloom, ahead of HSBC manufacturing data on Tuesday.
+Later in the week there are figures on U.S. and UK GDP that are expected to show softness.

 “We’re trending lower in the euro and this week you’ll probably see a retracement in some of the recovery that we saw in riskier assets over the last week or so,” said Greg Gibbs, strategist at RBS in Singapore.

-The Japanese currency rose 0.4 percent on the greenback.
-The dollar last fetched 78.19, marking a seven-week.
+The safe-haven yen rose 0.4 percent on the greenback.
+The dollar last fetched 78.19, marking a seven-week low.

 Talk of more stimulus from the U.S. Federal Reserve and diversification of central banks’ currency holdings had bolstered the Aussie, the outlook for which this week hinges on consumer inflation figures due on Wednesday.